 Susan Engel is a developmental psychologist in the department of psychology at Williams College, where she is also the founder and director of the Williams Program in Teaching.
 Send comments to firstname.lastname@example.org.

-Related coverage:“End of the Rainbow: How Educating for Happiness (Not Money) Would Transform Our Schools,” published by The New Press.
+Copyright © 2015 by Susan Engel.
+This excerpt originally appeared in “End of the Rainbow: How Educating for Happiness (Not Money) Would Transform Our Schools,” published by The New Press.
 Reprinted with permission.